allen-ziegenfus/lrdcom-guide/README.md

 8. [Landing Pages] (#landing-pages)

 ## General

 ## Templates

 ## Structures

 ## Setting Up Local
+- Get portal to link up with your SQL database by changing `portal-setup-wizard.properties` in '/bundles' with this line:

+    ```
+    jdbc.default.url=jdbc:mysql://localhost/[your-database-name-here]?useUnicode=true&characterEncoding=UTF-8&useFastDateParsing=false
+    ```

+- Database dumps can be found here: https://files.liferay.com/private/lrdcom/ (log in with your LR user/pass)
+- OSB community theme needs these to be deployed first in order to make it work:
+    - hubspot-portlet
+    - osb-www-hook
+    - portal-compat-hook
+    - marketplace-portlet

 ## Theme - osb-community-theme

 ## Portlets

 ### osb-www-asset-publisher-portlet

 ### osb-www-marketing-events-portlet

 ## Microsites

 ## Landing Pages